myrrlyn/endian_trait/endian_trait_derive/README.md

 This provides a custom derive for the Endian trait on structs.

-It currently only works on normal structs with named fields.
-It does not work on tuple structs or enums.
-I would like to expand it to reach these before I consider this ready for a 1.0 release.
+It currently only works on structs.
+Enums are not yet supported; I plan to look into this before a 1.0 release.

+This crate is only useful as a sidekick to `endian_trait`.

 ```rust
 extern crate endian_trait;